al-caughey/Google-Meet-Attendance/README.md

-# Update from Al...
-The Google Meet Attendance extension has been purchased by another organization and I am no longer involved with the project... sorry, I am not allowed to discuss the details any further than that.
+# Update from Al... in early 2021, the Google Meet Attendance extension was purchased by another organization and I am no longer involved with the project... sorry, I am not allowed to discuss the details any further than that.
 Support questions should now be sent to support@meet-attendance.com.

-Rest assured it was _*not*_ an easy decision and I truly appreciate all of the support I was given while I was maintaining the code.
-I have told the new owners/developers about the issues in version 1.5.
+Rest assured this was *_not_* an easy decision.
+I truly appreciate all of the encouragement and support I receieved as this project grew over the past year.
+Thanks!
+Take care and stay safe.

 # Introduction and acknowledgements